Trump questions why U.S. Civil War had to happen

 By the time of his death, Jackson owned about 150 slaves who lived and worked at his plantation, the Hermitage.
 During his time in office, Jackson denounced the growing activity of abolitionists seeking an end to slavery.

-Trump and his supporters have likened his election victory to Jackson's triumph in 1828, when Jackson became the first U.S. president from what was then the western frontier of Tennessee.
+Trump and his supporters have likened his election victory to Jackson's triumph in 1828, when Old Hickory became the first U.S. president from what was then the western frontier of Tennessee.